-In addition, the Financial Conduct Authority’s (FCA’s) has issued new draft guidance extending the application period for an initial mortgage holiday until 31 October 2020, so that customers who haven’t had a payment holiday and are experiencing financial difficulty will be able to ask for one.
+The Financial Conduct Authority’s (FCA) has issued new draft guidance extending the application period for an initial mortgage holiday until 31 October 2020, so that customers who haven’t had a payment holiday and are experiencing financial difficulty will be able to ask for one.
 This applies to both residential and buy to let mortgages, providing relief to landlords whose tenants are experiencing difficulties due to the ongoing COVID-19 situation.

 It will be expected that landlords and tenants will work together to establish affordable repayment plans, taking into consideration tenants’ individual circumstances, at the end of the period.